Appoint a PCR Moderator

 Announcement of the initiation of the PCR work on www.environdec.com

 When a decision is taken to start the work developing a PCR document, this shall be announced to the programme operator being responsible for handling such an announcement.
 The announcement may be accompanied by selected information of relevance for the PCR work.
 It is compulsory to indicate the PCR moderator to contact for further information.

 The programme operator will make information public available about the upcoming PCR work on the website, searchable database and social media.
-The immediate announcement of a PCR document under preparation is important due to several reasons, e.g. to inform and engage interested parties to be involved in the work (which should be done by contacting the PCR moderator) and to avoid parallel work within the same product category in another EPD programme, if found relevant.
+The immediate announcement of a PCR document under preparation is important due to several reasons, e.g. to inform and engage interested parties to be involved in the work (which should be done by contacting the PCR moderator) and to avoid parallel work within the same product category in another environmental declarations programme, if found relevant.

-The PCR moderator shall inform the secretariat about relevant industry and trade publications were PCR development should be announced.
+The PCR moderator shall inform the Secretariat about relevant industry and trade publications were PCR development should be announced.